SCENE 01 / UNDERWATER CAMERA OPERATORS

 Certified underwater cinematography for marine, pool, and aquatic productions across Japan.

-We connect you with certified underwater camera professionals experienced in Japan's diverse marine environments.
-Our network covers everything from Okinawa's tropical reefs to the kelp forests of Hokkaido.
-We coordinate waterproof housing, lighting, safety divers, and logistics so your underwater sequences are captured safely and meet Japan's exacting production standards.
+We connect you with certified underwater camera pros who know Japan's varied marine settings.
+Our network spans Okinawa's tropical reefs and the kelp forests of Hokkaido.
+Our team sets up waterproof housing, lighting, safety divers, and logistics, so your underwater scenes are shot safely and meet Japan's strict production standards.

 Capabilities